Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Basics/0x02 Application Layer/Virtual Host Access/SSH/SSH Implementation.md

 ## Filezilla - SSH and FTP Client

-> :warning: FTP has already been deprecated for major security concerns.
+> ⚠ FTP has already been deprecated for major security concerns.